zhiqiangxu/mondis/README.md

 The above shows how to use the `key value database api`.

-The `document-oriented database api` is under active development, so keep tuned!
+The `document-oriented database api` is under active development, so keep tuned!!!